AltaPay/plugin-magento1/README.md

 !!!
 Important note related to the branding changes: please uninstall the Altapay plugin before installing the newer version (greater than 1.8.0)!

+2.6.1
+* Bug fixture
+    - Shipping details not correctly read from the payment gateway payload

 2.6.0
 * Improvement
     - Parse the shipping details, from the payment gateway, at order creation when shipping modules are used